theArchitectEngineer101/matlab_data_analysis/convolution_animation/README.md

 This project includes two main animation scripts:

-* **`DiscreteConvAnim.m`**: Animates the discrete convolution of two input signals (`x_entry_signal` and `h_impulse_response`).
+* **`discreteConvAnim.m`**: Animates the discrete convolution of two input signals (`x_entry_signal` and `h_impulse_response`).
 The animation dynamically displays the signal flipping, shifting, element-wise multiplication, and cumulative summation to form the convoluted output signal.

-* **`ContinuousConvAnim.m`**: Animates the continuous convolution of two input signals.
+* **`continuousConvAnim.m`**: Animates the continuous convolution of two input signals.
 The process is simulated using discrete samples to visualize the signal flipping, shifting, multiplication, and the integration-like accumulation process that forms the output signal.

 ## ⚙️ Requirements